-My old town, where I spent most all of my adult years, was a small enough place to have a bunch of secrets.
+My old hometown, where I spent most all of my adult years, was a small enough place to have a bunch of secrets.
 The city where I live now is either too big to have them, or I am too much of a newcomer to know any of them.
-But my old town had tons: secret speakeasies where people danced and drank, only accessible by a secret alley door or a phonetical made in advance.
+But my old town had tons: secret speakeasies where people danced and drank, only accessible by a secret alley door or a phone call made in advance.
 Secret gardens, made from empty lots between houses, gated and unkempt, but with chairs for resting.
 And my favorite and most well kept secret place: Secret Carnitas.

 Secret Carnitas (not its real name) was a family run restaurant open only on weekends, during their free time.
 Every weekend, they’d turn one whole pig into the most delicious carnitas I’d ever had, serving it with salsa diabla, (a kind of salsa made with oil, garlic, and dried chiles,) tortillas, cabbage, and pickled vegetables.
 You went up to the counter and purchased heaping piles of carnitas by the pound on paper plates, family style, then you and your friends piled into a single booth and stuffed your faces until every last shred of cabbage was gone.